alaanvv/alaanvv/README.md

 </div>

- - Creating a solid base in front-end before going to back-end
+ - Creating a solid base in front-end before going to back-end.
+ - Learning some JS libraries, React.js and TS.
- - If you need help with something that I know, fell free to text me
+ - If you need help with something that I know, fell free to text me.